Canadian Oil-from-Oil-Sands Depletion

 The article “Physics in the oil sands of Alberta” in the March 2009 issue of Physics Today was very informative.
 However, the authors did not adequately answer two of the most important science questions that need to be answered about extracting petroleum from oil sands:

 However, the article states that “Alberta’s bitumen reserves-the amount that can be recovered economically with current and foreseeable technology-are estimated at 172 billion to 315 billion barrels.”
-Fixing the amount to be eventually extracted at 200 billion barrels yields the fit given by the orange curve in the graph and fixing the amount to be eventually extracted at 300 billion barrels yields the fit given by the blue curve in the graph.
-The latter two fits are only slightly less good than the best fit of 73.5 billion barrels to be eventually extracted.
+Fixing the amount to be eventually extracted at 200 billion barrels yields the fit given by the blue curve in the graph.
+The latter fit is only slightly less good than the best fit of 73.5 billion barrels to be eventually extracted.
 Future data over the next few decades are needed to determine a reliable depletion curve for the extraction.

 One has to ask: Is it better to spend valuable water and landscape to get oil from oil sands or to develop renewable energy?